Alarm Systems Monitoring

 Parking Services and Enforcement

-All Campus Buildings have fire alarms that are monitored and maintained by Campus Safety personnel.
+All Campus Buildings have fire alarms that have been monitored and maintained by Campus Safety personnel over the years.
+Campus Safety is currently converting the alarm monitoring to an off-site alarm monitoring company.
+Campus Safety personnel still respond to all alarms.
 Campus Safety personnel also monitor, maintain and respond to security and intrusion alarms on campus.

 The department operates a full-service emergency dispatch center located at the Campus Safety Operations center on West Campus.
 The center is staffed 24 hours a day by both full-time and part-time employees.
 The dispatch center also houses monitoring equipment for the college's fire and intrusion alarms, as well as our camera system.
 Please note that our camera monitoring equipment is used for evidentiary purposes only.